Functional optimal transport: map estimation and domain adaptation for functional data: Experiments

-\textbf{Continuous properties} As shown in Fig. \ref{fig:out-of-sample}, the map learned by FOT does a good job at pushing forward out-of-sample curves that were not observed during training.
-In addition, the coupling $\pi$ reveals the multi-modality in the data.
-Fig. \ref{fig:continuous-index} shows FOT is also effective for functional data evaluated at different design points.
+\textbf{Continuity/ Multimodality preserving properties:} As shown in Fig. (\ref{fig:out-of-sample}), the map learned by FOT does a good job at pushing forward out-of-sample curves that were not observed during training.
+Moreover, the coupling $\pi$ reveals the multi-modality in the data: as the source distribution is unimodal but the target distribution is bimodal, there is a "splitting" behavior in how the sampled curves from the source are distributed and transported to the target.
+Finally, Fig. (\ref{fig:continuous-index}) shows that FOT is very effective for functional data evaluated at different design points.
+On the upper right panel of Fig. (~\ref{fig:out-of-sample}), the estimated integral operator $\hat{\mathbf{T}}_K$ is shown; note that it is close to an identity matrix while having some permutations around the first elements.
+We show the estimated coupling $\pi$ on the lower right panel.
+The coupling clearly reveals the underlying cluster structure in the target function data.